-Car accidents at intersections can happen for several reasons, sometimes fault is very clear, sometimes not so clear.
-In any even a good car accident lawyer is needed to maximize recovery for any harms and losses suffered by the negligence and rule violations of other drivers.
+Car accidents at intersections can happen for several reasons, sometimes the fault is very clear, sometimes not so clear.
+In any, even a good car accident lawyer is needed to maximize recovery for any harms and losses suffered by the negligence and rule violations of other drivers.
 Every year over 2.3 Million collisions occur at intersections, which represents 40% of all car accidents every year.
 OF these intersection accidents, about 7,500 resulted in wrongful death.
 Additionally, 96.1% of the accidents at intersections are attributed to driver error and only about 3% to other factors such as weather or vehicle malfunction.
 These are some of the most common car accident cases we see where someone is injured from the negligent driving of another.

 1. T-Boned at an intersection

 One of the most severe types of collisions that occur at intersections are from drivers to running a red light.
 According to government statistics, 165,000 people are injured or killed every year from drivers running a red light.
 This includes both drivers and passengers in other cars and pedestrians, electric scooters, or cyclists as well.
 What is so frustrating about red-light running is that the harm caused by that rule violation and subsequent collision is an entirely preventable loss.

 In some situations, punitive damages may be recoverable especially if there is evidence that the driver knowingly ran the right light instead of running it because of inattention.
 97% of drivers agree that running a red light is a major safety threat to other motorists and people on or around the roadway.
 This type of sentiment towards red-light running makes a punitive damages claim a strong one.

 Proof the Other Driver was at Fault

 Proof of red-light running is found through witnesses’ statements, traffic light operation, and timing records, police investigation, and if the driver is ticketed for red light violation and pleads guilty or is convicted of that red light violation.